 For more than 10,000 years people have interacted with the El Malpais landscape.
 Historic and prehistoric sites provide connections to past times.
 More than mere artifacts, these cultural resources are kept alive by the spiritual and physical presence of contemporary Indian groups, including the Puebloan peoples of Acoma, Laguna, Zuni, and the Ramah Navajo.
 These tribes continue their ancestral uses of El Malpais including gathering plant materials, paying respect, and renewing ties.

 Location / Access

 El Malpais is located south of Grants, NM and 80 miles west of Albuquerque.
-Two state highways provide access to the national conservation area and national monument and both are accessed via Interstate 40.
+Two state highways provide access to the NCA and Monument and both are accessed via Interstate 40.
 Exit 89, east of Grants, will take you along NM 117 which traverses the east side.
 Exit 81, west of Grants, will take you along NM 53 which travels down the northwestern edge.

-The paved roads will accommodate any type of vehicle travel.
-The condition of backcountry roads recommends high ground clearance, four-wheel drive vehicles, and the condition of some primitive roads requires such vehicles.
-Mountain bikes, ATVs, dirt bikes and horse travel are also allowed on these roads.
-Travel with any of the motorized or mechanized equipment must be on designated roads, no cross country travel is allowed except by stock animals or foot.
-In wilderness areas, access is limited to stock animals and foot traffic.
+The paved roads will accommodate any type of vehicle.
+The backcountry roads require high ground clearance, four-wheel drive vehicles, and the condition of some primitive roads requires such vehicles.
+Mountain bikes, ATVs, dirt bikes, and horse travel are also allowed on these roads.
+Travel with any of the motorized or mechanized equipment must be on designated roads; no cross country travel is allowed in wilderness areas except by stock animals or foot.